Learn From My Research & Experience On How To Sell On Amazon

 What do I mean with this?
-When branding your product and working on getting more sales, it is always good to find more sales funnels than just Amazon.
+When branding your products and working on getting more sales, it is always good to find more sales funnels than just Amazon.

-I guess my experience as a marketing consultant for over 10 years makes this way of thinking natural to me.
-While waiting for our product to get ready, I have already created a web shop and a Facebook store where people will be able to buy our product as well.
+I guess my long experience as a marketing specialist, makes this way of thinking natural to me.
+While waiting for our product to get ready, I have created a Facebook store where people will be able to buy our product as well.
 I will update with the links when our product is finished.

-I Cannot Wait to Start Selling on Amazon FBA!
+I Cannot Wait To Start Selling On Amazon

 I am telling you, patience is not my virtue!
 I want to get going NOW.

-Luckily, my partner is there to calm me down and talk me into the fact that it is better to make sure everything is in its right order and not make unnecessary mistakes that need to be corrected later.
-I know he is absolutely right.
+Luckily, my partner is there to calm me down.
+He is good at reminding me it is better to make sure everything is okay and not make unnecessary mistakes that need to be corrected later.
+He is absolutely right.

 So…this is where we are today and make sure to come back for my next update.
-If you have any questions, or if you want me to research something for you, let me know in the comment section.
+If you have any questions or if you want me to research something for you, let me know in the comment section below.

 Show Comments (22)